Olical/Photon/README.md

 I have provided large comments in the source matching the [NaturalDocs](http://www.naturaldocs.org/) format.
 The documentation site can be generated from these comments by running `make documentation`.
 Once done you can open `docs/html/index.html` in your browser to see every modules documentation.

+However, before you can run the command you will need to download the documentation generator.
+You can do this by running `make doc-tool`.

 ## Loading

 To load any of Photon's modules you will need [RequireJS](http://requirejs.org/).
 It is a asynchronous module loader that was designed for browsers.
 It works in IE6+ and also provides an optimiser ([r.js](http://requirejs.org/docs/optimization.html)).
 So when you are done with development you can flatten your code and it's loaded modules down to one file and minify it with [UglifyJS](https://github.com/mishoo/UglifyJS).